• The Upfit Insider

 Real-world charts and takeaways

-Here’s a snapshot of tonnage limits by dump truck type:
+Here’s a snapshot of load capacity by truck size.

 Dump Truck Load & Weight Chart.pdfDownload the Dump Truck Load & Weight Chart Full Printable PDF262.38 KB • PDF File